Why are Economies Unstable?

 In the mainstream model, business cycles arise because a representative agent optimally responds to unforeseeable technology shocks.
 Price rigidities may slow this process down, and so the role of government becomes one of reducing these rigidities as much as possible.
 This is in contrast to earlier work on business cycles, e.g. Keynes (1936).

 Alternative models with internal or endogenous business cycles exhibiting some of the persistent outcomes we observe in the real world have been developed.
-For example, representative agent models suggest different policy responses than conventional models, and would have significant differences in macroeconomic outcomes.
+For example, representative agent models suggest different policy responses than unconventional models, and would have significant differences in macroeconomic outcomes.
 Given mainstream models have been inconsistent with observation, why have alternative modelling techniques received so little attention?

 Modern macroeconomic models are grounded in optimal decision making by representative agents to ensure that the model is internally consistent.
 However, the dependence on microfoundations has been drawn into question.
 For example, describing people as perfectly planning out precisely the rest of their lives is against psychological and sociological evidence.